ddc-java-12/personal-android-project-HDawson-coder/docs/index.md

 * Will track how many fruits/vegetables you harvested for the season over the years.

-* Will track weather and let you know if anticipated tempretures are expected to reach a level that is too hot/too cold for the plants and advise what steps to take to keep them safe.
+* Will track weather through weather services and let you know if anticipated temperatures are expected to reach a level that is too hot/too cold for the plants and advise what steps to take to keep them safe.

 ## Persistent data

-* Watering reminder
+* Watering reminder.
+User will set times they would like to be reminded to water the plants.

+*Reminder to shut off water.
+Can set how long the app should wait before reminding.

 * Will remember what plants were planted last year, and how many fruits/vegetables you harvested if the info is added by user.